Pherpher089-zz/Lambda-Notes/Code Challenge/Leet_Code_Learning/Arrays_Problems.md

 ```

 >   Runtime: 5ms 09.95% of submissions

 >   Space: 40MB 39.98% of submissions

 This solution is a tad bit more than O(N).
 The runtime is very bad.
 I peeked at the quicker solution and will give that a try.

 >   Hint Hint !!!
-I will atempt to rewrite this solution
+I will attempt to rewrite this solution

 ```java
     public void moveZeroes(int[] nums) {